Factbox: Latest on the spread of the coronavirus around the world

 - The European Central Bank told euro zone finance ministers the area could need fiscal measures worth up to 1.5 trillion euros this year.

-- Iran’s president said the IMF would be guilty of “discriminatory behaviour” unless it releases $5 billion in emergency funding.
+- Hong Kong announced relief measures worth $17.7 billion to help businesses and people crippled by the outbreak to stay afloat.

-- The Trump administration asked Congress for an additional $250 billion in emergency economic aid for small U.S. businesses.
+- Nearly 140 campaign groups and charities urged the International Monetary Fund and World Bank, G20 governments and private creditors to help the world’s poorest countries by cancelling debt payments.

-Compiled by Milla Nissi, Aditya Soni and Uttaresh.V; Editing by Tomasz Janowski and Arun Koyyur
+Compiled by Sarah Morland and Milla Nissi; Editing by Tomasz Janowski and Arun Koyyur